NATIONAL PARK SERVICE FOUNDERS DAY

 A Trip Through Time

 Not only does the National Park Service provide access to millions of acres of the most picturesque places in the country, but it also takes us back in time.
 Through historic trails, we walk in the footsteps of Harriet Tubman.
-A historic trail in Maryland takes us along the path of the Underground Railroad where Tubman led men and women away from slavery and to freedom.
+For example, a historic trail in Maryland takes us along the path of the Underground Railroad, where Tubman led men and women away from slavery and to freedom.
 In Ohio, we explore the infancy of aviation in the United States.

 As we travel through the beauty of the historic Natchez Trace, we’ll discover the intense and tragic histories that lay along the way.
 From Native Americans to European settlement and the Civil War, the Natchez Trace survived it all.

 West of the Mississippi, ancient ruins and resurrected forts tell the stories of those who have gone before us.
 In rustic settings or an out-of-the-way oasis in New Mexico, rediscover the history of untold ages.
 After the arid West, head North and study the Klondike Gold Rush in Washington or the history of Columbia River, too.

 Majestic beasts and glorious sunsets throughout the National Park Service entice visitors all year long.
 Some of these parks are in your own backyard, too!
 They are a mere stone’s throw away.
 Once you get started, you won’t want to stop.
 Make a list and keep going.

 HOW TO OBSERVE #NPSFoundersDay